IMAgINE9Lab/SFCS/README.md

 2. Step 2:  Define Parameter Values

-    C1_w: weights for classifier 1 (0,1)
+    - Weight for classifier 1 (0,1)
-    C2_w: weights for classifier 2 (0,1)
+    - Weight for classifier 2 (0,1)
-    C3_w: weights for classifier 3 (0,1)
+    - Weight for classifier 3 (0,1)
-    f: feature acquisition cost
+    - Feature acquisition cost
-    b: number of bins considered when quantizing the feature space
+    - Number of bins considered when quantizing the feature space
-    n: precision parameter used to quantize when finding all possible posterior probabilities
+    - Precision parameter used to quantize when finding all possible posterior probabilities

 3. Step 3: Import Dataset